On the Trails

 Trail User Notes

-Please be aware ticks, including some ticks with Lyme Disease are found throughout the Hamilton Burlington Region.
-Protect yourself by staying on marked trails.
+- Please be aware ticks, including those carrying Lyme Disease, are found throughout the Hamilton/Burlington area and are active at temperatures above 0°C. Protect yourself by staying on marked trails.
 RBG does not accept ticks for testing.
-For inquiries regarding ticks, please contact the City of Hamilton Public Health.
+For inquiries regarding ticks, please contact the Region of Halton or City of Hamilton Public Health.

 Admission & Parking